RenderKit/oidn/README.md

 other invocations of `oidnGetDeviceError`, a proper device handle must be specified.

-The following errors are currently used by Open Image
+The following errors are currently used by Intel Open Image
 Denoise:

 | Name                               | Description                                |